andrenoberto/liveperson-twitter-search-pipelines/README.md

 # LivePerson Twitter Search

 LivePerson Twitter Search uses Twitter's API for finding out tweets with `#liveperson` and stores the result into a SQL Lite database.
-This solution is composed of two different applications:
+The solution is composed of two different applications:

- - A Node.js REST API
+ - A Node.js REST API - [LivePerson Twitter Search - Back-end]
- - An Angular web application
+ - An Angular web application - [LivePerson Twitter Search - Front-end]

 # Pipelines